Marriott Bonvoy - has it lost some lustre?

 Overall the Marriott Bonvoy program has tried to keep the best of its parent programs – Marriott Rewards and Starwood Preferred Guest or

 - Some of the very aspirational properties that are quite pricey in points terms, but some simple activity strategies can prevent points from expiring while you save them for that (very) special trip.
-For the properties at which I have stayed, the Sheraton brands have been nicer than the Marriott ones in the same category, so I would tend to favour the SPG hotels where there is a choice.
+For the properties at which I have stayed, I have preferred the Starwood brands over the Marriott ones in the same category, so I would tend to favour the SPG hotels where there is a choice.

 - The stay for 5, pay for 4 benefit remains a good feature of the program, as does the cash + points feature.
 The no black-out days policy appears attractive on paper, but in practice the number of nights made available can be limited by each property (across all brands)..
 Some properties have been known to deliberately restrict what they regard as a "standard" room so that they can limit supply that way too .

-- Marriott Moments is also a great feature and one that Hilton (and reputedly soon also Hyatt) are copying.
+- Marriott Moments is also a great feature and one that Hilton and also Hyatt are copying.
 Imitation is the sincerest form of flattery.

 - The introduction of the peak/off-peak pricing has reduced the benefit of the (still unique) Points Advance feature due to the lack of certainty on price payable.